teadocs/numpy-cn/docs/en/user/c-info/how-to-extend.md

 # How to extend NumPy

+> That which is static and repetitive is boring.
+That which is dynamic and random is confusing.
+In between lies art.
+>
+> — John A. Locke

+> Science is a differential equation.
+Religion is a boundary condition.
+>
+> — Alan Turing

 ## Writing an extension module

 While the ndarray object is designed to allow rapid computation in